John J. Kelley

-John Joseph "Johnny" Kelley (December 24, 1930 – August 21, 2011) was an American long-distance runner who won the 1957 Boston Marathon and the marathon at the 1959 Pan American Games.
+John Joseph Kelley (December 24, 1930 – August 21, 2011) was an American long-distance runner who won the 1957 Boston Marathon and the marathon at the 1959 Pan American Games.
 He was also a member of the United States Olympic teams of 1956 and 1960, competing in the marathon.
 He was often dubbed "Kelley the Younger" to avoid confusion with Johnny Kelley (1907–2004; "Kelley the Elder"), winner of the 1935 and 1945 Boston Marathons; the two men were not related.

 Career summary

 Kelley was born in Norwich, Connecticut.
 He began racing in marathons during his college years.
-From 1950–54, he attended Boston University, located about a mile from the Boston Marathon finish line.
+From 1950 to 1954, he attended Boston University, located about a mile from the Boston Marathon finish line.
 While there, he excelled in team races and would run his first two Boston Marathons, in 1953 and 1954.
 He finished fifth in the 1953 race before following up with a 7th-place finish the next year.
 After graduating, he finished 2nd in the 1956 Boston Marathon and made his way onto the U.S. Olympic Marathon team which competed in Melbourne, Australia during the same year.
 He would go on to win the Boston Marathon outright in 1957 while setting a new course record on the remeasured course.

 After his win at Boston, Kelley would win several other marathons, including eight consecutive wins of the Yonkers Marathon in Yonkers, New York.
 During all those years, the Yonkers Marathon served as the National Championship.
 As a result of his record setting performance at Yonkers in 1960, he again found his way onto the U.S. Olympic Marathon team and competed in the 1960 Olympics in Rome.
 He placed 21st and 19th in the Melbourne and Rome Olympic marathons, respectively.